 You can organize your information using preset lists like contacts, events, links, tasks, and announcements, or create your own list categories.

-When files are shared with the team, they are added automatically to the SharePoint document library on the team’s site.
+When files are shared with the team, they have added automatically to the SharePoint document library on the team’s site.
 Files and links to access them are included here for easy access by team members.

 Choosing the Right Collaboration Software for Your Team